chipmanj/SeqSGPV/examples/two-arm-bernoulli/README.md

     Given: effect = 1, W = 150 S = 50, A = 0 and N = 800, with 0 lag (delayed) outcomes
     H0   : effect is less than or equal to 1
-      Average sample size              = 398
+      Average sample size              = 397.35
-      P( reject H0 )                   = 0.075
+      P( reject H0 )                   = 0.055
-      P( conclude not ROPE effect )    = 0.065
+      P( conclude not ROPE effect )    = 0.0435
-      P( conclude not ROME effect )    = 0.805
+      P( conclude not ROME effect )    = 0.8455
-      P( conclude PRISM inconclusive ) = 0.13
+      P( conclude PRISM inconclusive ) = 0.111
-      Coverage                         = 0.905
+      Coverage                         = 0.92
-      Bias                             = -0.0394
+      Bias                             = -0.0584

-Under this design and an odds-ratio effect of 1 (i.e. zero effect), the probability of concluding not ROPE is XXX and the probability of concluding not ROME is XXX.
-By the 1000th observation there is a XX probability of not ending not being PRISM conclusive.
+Under this design and an odds-ratio effect of 1 (i.e. zero effect), the probability of concluding not ROPE is 0.03 and the probability of concluding not ROME is 0.85.
+By the 2000th observation there is a 0.12 probability of not ending not being PRISM conclusive.

 We may suppose that the success rate in the control group is 0.27